jumpingjoy/watchnationpro/menstrual-hygiene.md

 This app seems to be an all-purpose favorite.
 It's rated 4.8 from 5 and analyzed in glowing terms by consumers.
 The American College of Obstetricians and Gynecology rated it the top-rated free interval and ovulation tracker.
 It tracks your sessions, your moods, and also your exercises.
 It is acceptable for all ages and scientific, not pink'.
 The look is sleek, and the port is simple, with informative visuals.

 ### PERIOD TRACKER LITE
 PERIOD TRACKER LITE is available on the Apple Store and Google Play.
 Rated 4.8.
-Accurate and user-friendly interesting features that monitor your weight and your moods, remind you of appointments with doctor and charts that show your symptoms, length of your cycle and Period, and also your weight.
+Accurate and user-friendly interesting features that monitor your weight and moods, remind you of appointments with doctor and charts that show your symptoms, length of your cycle and period, and weight.
 The program allows you to put in your symptoms and categorize them into mild, moderate, and intense.
 It's customizable, although some believe that it has a lot of pinks, and the visuals can be a bit OTT.

 ### GLOW
 Another app on the Apple Store.
 Rated 4.7.
 Winner of Webby 2014 for being the very best health and fitness app.
 Glow syncs with additional physical fitness programs like Jawbone and MyFitnessPal.
 For those trying to conceive, it's a mirror app that tracks their partner's fertility too!
 More suitable for elderly users and is rated 17+ for this reason.
 The free version includes not-always-relevant advertisements and daily polls.

 ### PERIOD CALENDAR
 Available for free download on Android, it is pretty pink and with a tiny pink blossom.
 Rated 4.8.
-You must input the data on your age, body type, and Period.
+You must input the data on your age, body type, and period.
 The program will send you an alarm to ensure you remain forewarned and, therefore, forearmed.
 The testimonials call it easy to use, precise and cute (given by those such as pink).

 ### FLO PERIOD TRACKER
 Named'Program of the Day' in March 2018, in over 30 nations, Flo asserts that it's not like other Period tracking programs.
 Rated 4.8.
 It uses Artificial Intelligence to increase the accuracy of its forecasts.
 Flo can switch from monitoring periods to being a pregnancy calendar.
 Publications like Vogue, Cosmopolitan, Elle, and The Guardian have featured Flo in their pages.